Regional anesthesia

 • Peripheral nerve blocks.
 This is a shot near a specific nerve or group of nerves.
 It blocks pain in the part of the body supplied by the nerve.
 This is often used for procedures on the hands, arms, feet, legs, or face.

-• Spinal, epidural, and caudal.
-These are shots of medicine near the spinal cord and the nerves that connect to it.
-They block pain from an entire region of the body, such as the belly, hips, or legs.
+• Epidural and spinal anesthesia.
+Medicine is given near the spinal cord and the nerves around it.
+It blocks pain from an entire area of the body.
+This may include the belly, hips, and legs.

 How do you prepare for regional anesthesia?